Photo of Dr Gemma Ahearne

 I also run a large (168 students in 22/23) module called SOCI349 Crime, Justice and the Sex Industry.
 You can read about this by clicking the publications tab.

-Being committed to the development of scholarship in my area I regularly review for eleven journals, two book publishers and I serve on the editorial board for Palgrave Advances in Sex Work Studies.
+Being committed to the development of scholarship in my area I regularly review for eleven journals, book publishers and I serve on the editorial board for Palgrave Advances in Sex Work Studies.

 I am committed to developing arts-based practice and collaborations, having worked with FACT Liverpool, Bloc Projects Sheffield and Tate Liverpool through the Tate Exchange programme.